KittyGiraudel/site/_posts/2013-04-15-css-is-easy.md

  ...]
 }</code></pre>

 Most of all, CSS means something.
 It uses real words, understandable by anyone.
-When you read `.element { color: red; }`, you can be pretty sure it means an item called "element" is red.
+When you read `.element { color: red; }`, you can be pretty sure it means an item called “element” is red.
 It's a no brainer.

 ## A constantly evolving language

-The first "problem" (for lack of a better word) with CSS is that it is a constantly evolving language.
+The first “problem” (for lack of a better word) with CSS is that it is a constantly evolving language.
 It was first introduced in 1994 if no mistake; so almost 20 years ago.
 After 3 major versions (CSS1, CSS2 and CSS2.1), CSS is now divided into modules growing at their own speed (Colors Level 3, Selectors Level 4, etc.).
-It means you cannot simply "learn CSS" then don't get back to it.
+It means you cannot simply “learn CSS” then don't get back to it.
 You can learn the bases, yes but it's not enough.

 Some things I learnt 2 years ago are irrelevant now, and some things I'm learning today might disappear or become bad practices in the future.
 It is a non-stop evolution &mdash; which is cool but &mdash; which requires developers to be very careful.